crisfeim/cli-swiftimport/README.md

 d()
 ```

-Then you can pass the concatenation to the compilar to run the code:
+Then you can pass the concatenation to the compiler to run the code:

 ```
 tmp_file="swiftimport-$(date +"%Y%m%d-%H%M%S").swift"